-It homes Adivasi musical instruments, weapons and other implements in a chronological order inside its premises.
+It homes Adivasi musical instruments, weapons and other implements in chronological order inside its premises.

-Hyderabad also has a special museum located in Banjara hills area.
-Find exhibits displaying lifestyle culture, traditions of tribes in Andhra Pradesh and Telengana here.
+Hyderabad also has a special museum located in Banjara Hills area.
+Find exhibits displaying lifestyle culture, traditions of tribes in Andhra Pradesh and Telangana here.
 Three immaculately planned floors are dedicated to 35 tribes that inhabit these two states.